aritter/CS-7650-sp23/about.md

 ## Attendance

 Students are expected to attend lecture, and complete the required reading assingments.
-We plan to set up Zoom, to accomidate students who may prefer to attend class remotely.
+We plan to set up Zoom, to accomidate students who prefer to attend class remotely due to health reasons.
 Lectures will not be recorded.

 ## Resources